-Wow!
-The beginning of fall semester brings remote classes, power outages, fires, unusually high temperatures. air quality issues, fight for racial justice, upcoming national elections, and COVID; there are lots of stressors surrounding us all.
+This year brings remote classes, power outages, fires, air quality issues, intensity around the fight for racial justice and national elections, and COVID; there are lots of stressors surrounding us all.
 We want to let you know that we are here for you.
 Student Health Services is offering remote appointments with our therapists and nurse practitioners for all students.
 Call 707-527-4445 or email email@example.com to schedule an appointment.
 Let us help ease your worries, connect you to resources, and support your mental and physical health.

 - Online resources for racial trauma, resiliency, and ally resources (courtesy CSUSM)

 Many people are isolated.
 Some are in difficult living situations.
 Some have Zoom fatigue.
 Some people are experiencing anxiety or depression for the first time; others already have been coping with mental health challenges and are feeling it more intensely.
 One positive is that people are talking more opening about mental health.
 Michelle Obama and others are helping break the stigma and encouraging all to speak up and ask for help if needed.

 Recent surveys have also found that college students are reporting higher levels of suicidal thinking and distress.
 Both crisis hotlines and “warm lines” (for those not in crisis but just needing to talk to someone in the moment) are available:

 * Northbay Suicide Prevention Hotline: 1-855-587-6373